BYOINSEN

 10 March 1945:

 COMSUBPAC and COMSUBSOWESPAC send AWA MARU's return sailing schedule to all their submarines, again with an admonition to leave her alone.
-The message is also broadcast three times on three successive nights.
+The message is broadcast three times on three successive nights.

 18 March 1945:

-Departs Jakarta forenoon.
+Departs Djakarta in the forenoon.

 19 March 1945: